ddimmich/stratum-mining-litecoin/README.md

 **NOTE:** This fork is still in development.
 Many features may be broken.
 Please report any broken features or issues.

+* This fork (ddimmich) adds postgresql support back in.

 #Donors
 A special thanks to everyone that has donated to this project.